hamlinux/GDAT-on-Linux/README.md

 # GDAT-on-Linux
 My description of the steps to get the Genealogical DNA Analysis Tool (GDAT) working on Linux

-- Download the ZIP file for your distributions architecture.
+- Download the ZIP file for your distribution's architecture. ex.
+"64 bit"
-- Navigate to your Downloads directory.
+- In a terminal navigate to your "Downloads" directory.
-- Extract the file using your preferred archiving tool into your PATH.
+- Extract the file using your preferred archiving tool into your PATH. ex. unzip
 ```bash
 unzip 'Linux 64 bit.zip' /home/$USER/.local/bin
 ```